 What does PCI-DSS require your business to do?

-To comply with PCI-DSS, your company must meet 12 requirements that describe various aspects of how you hold and process customer’s card details.
-To prove their PCI-DSS compliance, most smaller companies simply have to fill in a self-assessment form available from the PCI Security Standards Council website.
+To comply with PCI-DSS, your company must meet 12 requirements that describe various aspects of how you hold and process customers' card details.
+To prove their PCI-DSS compliance, most smaller companies simply have to fill in a self-assessment form.

 "It's a declaration," confirms Mark.
 "What kind of merchant you are determines which self-assessment form you have to fill in.
 PCI-DSS is policed much more strongly for big companies that may hold and process card details relating to millions of customers."

-Many companies opt to sidestep PCI-DSS by relying on a trusted supplier.
-“Using third-party services like PayPal or WorldPay is a good way to make PCI-DSS simple, because you can pass the burden of compliance on to the supplier,” elaborates Mark.
-“The downside is the extra cost to process each transaction.”
+Many companies opt to sidestep PCI-DSS by relying on a trusted payment services provider.
+"Using third-party services like PayPal or Worldpay is a good way to make PCI-DSS simple, because you can pass the burden of compliance on to the supplier," elaborates Mark.
+"The downside is the extra cost to process each transaction."